spreadzp/token-service/README.md

 - `DEV_SSH_KEY`: The SSH key for accessing the development server.
 - `DEV_SERVER_WALLET_PRIVATE_KEY`: The private key for the server wallet.
 - `DEV_SERVER_WALLET_ADDRESS`: The address of the server wallet.
-- `DEV_RPC_URL`: The RPC URL for the development environment.
+- `DEV_RPC_URL`: The RPC URL for the development environment in Sepolia testnet.
-- `DEV_ERC20_CONTRACT_ADDRESS`: The ERC20 contract address for the development environment.
+- `DEV_ERC20_CONTRACT_ADDRESS`: The ERC20 contract address for the development environment in Sepolia testnet.
 - `PORT`: The port number for the server.
 - `SERVER_HOST`: The server host.